 Don't hesitate to ask other questions.

 What to expect from your child's doctor

-The doctor is likely to ask a number of questions, including:
+The doctor is likely to ask questions, including:

-- Does your child have breathing problems most of the time or only at certain times or in certain situations?
+- Does your child have difficulty breathing most of the time or only at certain times or in certain situations?

-- Does your child have allergies, such as atopic dermatitis or hay fever?
+- Does your child have allergies such as hay fever?